ccarabine/payrollapp/README.md

 ### Data model, application features and business logic

-I used <a href=" https://www.lucidchart.com/">Lucid Chart</a> to create flowcharts/data models for my project in order to plan out the flow of the application to manage, query and manupulate data
+I used <a href=" https://www.lucidchart.com/">Lucid Chart</a> to create flowcharts/data models for my project to plan out the flow of the application to manage, query and manipulate data

 ### Click here to view the following flowcharts: